vmikhailov/GitCleanup/README.md

 # GitCleanup
 Tiny tool to cleanup git repository.
-Delete merged and orphan branches
+Delete merged and orphan branches.
+The tool searches for branches merged and left for at least a week (default value) and those which have some orphan development left for a longer period (6 months).

 Usage is trivial: